knhash/life/README.md

 ### Adding Life Events

-Edit the `data.yml` file in the root directory:
+Edit the `data.yml` file in the root directory.
+Events are grouped by the week they fall in:

 ```yaml
 - 2025-07-15: